top of page

 • Accounting Enhancement Projects | Brett J Federer Accounting

 Targeted accounting enhancements for stable systems, including cash visibility and bank and credit card import optimization, scoped to improve reliability without changing day-to-day workflows.
-Accounting Enhancement Projects These projects are designed to extend the structure already in place.
-They are available once the accounting foundation is stable and work can be scoped cleanly.
-If similar work is required during onboarding, it is handled within Implementation & Onboarding and billed as part of that phase.
-Standalone projects are offered only when system quality supports them.
+Accounting Enhancement Projects These projects are structured additions to the core accounting system, designed to extend capability without changing the foundation.
+Each project is clearly defined, scoped in advance, and built to produce a specific outcome, separate from ongoing monthly work.
 Start Now Bank & Credit Card Import Optimization When imports become reliable, not reactive.
 Start Now The Cash Clarity Method™ When cash movement becomes visible, not inferred.
 Build Structure That Frees You.
 I’ve designed this system for founders who want clean, consistent financials and the confidence to make decisions without second-guessing. ——— If that’s what you’re building toward, I’m here.
 Phone (805) 410-8647 Email Brett@BrettJFedererAccounting.com Connect LinkedIn Learn More

 bottom of page